MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-relationships.md

 Each relationship has two key parts:

-- **Source Entity:** This represents the many ends of the relationship.
-In relational schema terminology, this represents the entity that holds the foreign key.
+- **Source Entity:** Represents the entity that holds the foreign key.
-- **Target Entity:** This represents the one end of the relationship.
-In relational schema terminology, this represents the entity that the source entity’s foreign key points to.
+- **Target Entity:** Represents the entity that the source entity’s foreign key points to.

 To create a relationship, first select **Add Relationship**.

 > [!div class="mx-imgBorder"]
 > ![](media/add-relationships.png "Add relationships")

-Then, you need to provide the following information in the Relationship panel.
+Next, provide the following information in the Relationship panel:

 > [!div class="mx-imgBorder"]
 > ![](media/relationships-add.png "Add a relationship")

-- **Relationship Name:** The name that you, as a user, assign to that relationship.
-Each relationship name must be unique.
-This should provide a useful name to reflect the purpose of the relationship (for example, AccountWebLogs).
+- **Relationship Name:** You can provide a meaningful name that reflects the purpose of the relationship (for example, *AccountWebLogs*).
-- **Description:** Optional information to describe the relationship.
+- **Description:** Friendly description of the relationship.
-    - **Source Entity:** The name of the entity that is used as a source in the relationship (for example, WebLog).
+- **Source Entity:** The name of the entity that is used as a source in the relationship (for example, *WebLog*).
 - **Cardinality:** This represents the cardinality of the source entity records.
-For example, many means that multiple Weblog records are related to one WebAccount.
+For example, many means that multiple *Weblog records* are related to one *WebAccount*.
 - **Source lookup/link field:** This field represent the foreign key field in source entity.
-For example, WebLog has the **accountId** foreign key field.
+For example, *WebLog* has the *accountId* foreign key field.
-    - **Target Entity:** The name of the entity that is used as a target in the relationship (for example, WebAccount).
+- **Target Entity:** The name of the entity that is used as a target in the relationship (for example, *WebAccount*).
 - **Target Cardinality:** This represents the cardinality of the target entity records.
-For example, one means that multiple Weblog records are related to one WebAccount.
+For example, one means that multiple *Weblog records* are related to one *WebAccount.*
 - **Target key field:** This field represent the key field of target entity.
-For example, WebAccount has the **accountId** key field.
+For example, *WebAccount* has the *accountId* key field.

-**Note**: For now, only *many-to-one* and *one-to-one* types of relationships are supported. *Many-to-many* relationships can be created using two *many-to-one* relationships and a *link entity* - an entity that is used to connect the source entity and the target entity.
+**Note**: For now, only *many-to-one* and *one-to-one* types of relationships are supported. *Many-to-many* relationships can be created using two *many-to-one* relationships and a link entity - an entity that is used to connect the source entity and the target entity.

-## Use the Relationships page to delete relationships
+## How to delete a relationship

 This can be done by: